Buying vs. Owning vs. Selling: The Three Cost Stages Many Buyers Mix Together

 A renovation may improve comfort or function, but it still affects total cost.
 Material changes, hidden conditions, permit issues, contractor delays, code requirements, water damage, structural surprises, or design changes can all increase the final amount.

 Owners should avoid assuming that every renovation dollar will return at sale.
 Some improvements may help value or marketability, but renovations should be budgeted first as ownership and lifestyle costs, not guaranteed profit.
+Guides on renovation overruns and the renovation contingency estimator can help set realistic expectations.

 7. The selling stage: costs of leaving the property